KSaiSanjanReddy/PCF-FRONTEND/BACKEND_INTEGRATION.md

-# Backend Integration Documentation
+# Backend Integration Guide

-## Overview

-This document describes the backend integration for the VeW (Viplaveditworks) frontend application, specifically for user authentication and management.
+This document describes the backend integration for the EnviGuide frontend application, specifically for user authentication and management.

 ## API Endpoints